replicatedhq/help-center/content/docs/kb/dm-set-cookie-failed.md

 This problem can surface when upgrading a server that has been running Docker 17.06 and for a while and has started and stopped a number of containers.

 This problem been identified as a regression in devicemapper and is present in Docker 17.06.0.
-It will be fixed in a future version of Docker.
-In the meantime, there are two ways to fix this issue:
+It has been fixed in 17.06.2.
+There are two work arounds for this issue as well:

 ## Restart the Docker Daemon